pormonto/SMM2CourseDecryptor-Fixed/README.md

 ## Who gets credit for this?
 - Mario Possamato for SMM2 Course Decryptor
-- RedDuckss for creating the awesome module it uses
+- Kinnay for his decryptor
+- Kinnay and 0Liam for helping me get the encryption and decryption to work properly